 Attaching files to an email

 Have you attached files to the email?
 Here is the one simple phrase that you need to write.
+Do you know what it is?
+We also offer some alternative phrases!

+This is a very, very common situation in any office because everyone sends files by email.
 When we are sending a file with the email we normally say:

 • Please find attached...